buffeinstein/PageRank-Explanation-And-Implementation/README.md

 This raises another question: How do we know if a link is a non-article page?
 Unfortunately, this is a hard question to answer with 100% accuracy, but there are many methods that get us most of the way there.

-One easy to implement method is to compute what's called the "in-link ratio" of each node (i.e. the total number of edges with the node as a target divided by the total number of nodes), and then remove nodes from the search results with too-high of a ratio.
+One easy-to-implement method is to filter nodes using their "in-link ratio" - the total number of edges with the node as a target (ie this site itself is hyperlinked in other sites) divided by the total number of nodes.
-The intuition is that non-article pages often appear in the menu of a webpage, and so have links from almost all of the other webpages;
+Non-article pages often appear in the menu of a webpage, and therefore have links from almost all of the other webpages - thus, their in-link ratio is very high.

-but article-webpages are unlikely to appear on a menu and so will only have a small number of links from other webpages.
-The `--filter_ratio` parameter causes the code to remove all pages that have an in-link ratio larger than the provided value.
+The `--filter_ratio` parameter causes the code to remove all pages that have an in-link ratio larger than a value that we choose.

-Using this option, we can estimate the most important articles on the domain with the following command:
+Let's use the filter ratio parameter, with a chosen ratio cap of 0.2:
 ```
 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --filter_ratio=0.2
 INFO:root:rank=0 pagerank=3.4696e-01 url=www.lawfareblog.com/trump-asks-supreme-court-stay-congressional-subpeona-tax-returns